-The idea given here that "You think you are the home of evil, darkness and sin," (W.93.1.1) feels very dark and may not be something we consciously think is true for us.
-Sin is a belief that we have destroyed God so we could exist.
+"You think you are the home of evil, darkness and sin."
+(W.93.1.1) This idea feels very dark and may not be something we consciously think is true about us.
+Sin is the belief that we have destroyed God so we could exist.
 "You think if anyone could see the truth about you he would be repelled, recoiling from you as if from a poisonous snake."
 (W.93.1.2) Clearly, this is not anything I consciously perceive about myself.
 I don't recognize the depth of guilt in me described in this Lesson.
-My image of myself does not include this although there is a shadow in us we don't want to see.
-Jesus says we achieved our individual self through the death of God.
-We built our self-concept at the cost of His death because we can't exist if He does.
-It has to be one or the other because both can't be true.
+My image of myself does not include this description yet the deeper I go the more I am willing to recognize and accept that under the face of innocence is darkness I hold about myself that I prefer not to see.
+Some call this the shadow.